-I was the facilitator of the welfare and benefits group and some of our proudest achievements were the work on The Mellishaw Park site, changing council letters and a few of us community commissioners speaking to all council staff.
-I was also involved with the visit to United Utilities headquarters which resulted in them doing a lot more for people before they ended up in debt, including a payment holiday for people applying for Universal Credit.
+I was the facilitator of the Welfare and Benefits group and we seemed to achieve the most, notably Mellishaw, changing Council letters and a few of us Community Commissioners speaking to all council staff.
+As a community commissioner involved with the visit to UU HQ which resulted in them doing a lot more for people before they ended up in debt, including a payment holiday for people applying for UC.
 They have 8 million customers!

-MBPTC round one has had an incredible amount of influence in the local area that has been enduring, from local systemic change to a massive turnaround in culture from services.
-Firstly, people’s attitudes have changed and now customers are approached with a lot more compassion and humanity.
-Secondly, the voices of lived experience are included on a wide range of boards and panels.
+The MBPTC round 1 has had an incredible amount of influence in the local area that has been enduring, from local systemic change to a massive turnaround in culture from services, firstly people’s attitudes have changed and now they approach customers and things with a lot more compassion and humanity.
+Secondly, the voices of lived-experience are included on a wide range of boards and panels.

-Since round one, I have been very involved with the running of Let’s BeFriends, a homeless charity set up by community commissioners alongside other people with lived experience of homelessness.
-I have become a part of the Lancaster District Health and Wellbeing Partnership, I sit on both the Lancaster and Bay ICC’s, and I have become a trustee of Morecambe Bay Foodbank, Eggcup food club and Lancaster Methodist Church.
-I am also Co-chair of the Lancaster District Food Poverty Alliance.
-Finally, I am still very active with MBPTC and I am part of its Facilitation Team.
+At the moment I am very involved with the running of Let’s BeFriends, a homeless charity a couple of round 1 community commissioners set up alongside other people with lived experience of homelessness.
+I have become a part of the Lancaster District Health and Wellbeing Partnership, I sit on both the Lancaster and the Bay ICC’s (Integrated Care Communities) I have become a trustee of both Morecambe Bay Foodbank and EGGCUP food club.
+I am also co-Chair of the LDFPA (Lancaster District Food Poverty Alliance).
+I am also a trustee of Lancaster Methodist Church and a Sunday steward.
+Finally, I am still very active with MBPTC and I am part of the Facilitation team.